September 27, 2022

 As we have looked at, both platforms come with their pros and cons.

-However, with Amazon Vendor Central, you sell your products in bulk to Amazon who then resells your products to customers.
-While this reduces the workload that comes with relating with individual client's, it can also reduce your profit margin.
+However, with Amazon Vendor Central, you sell your products in bulk to Amazon which then resells your products to customers.
+While this reduces the workload that comes with relating with individual clients, it can also reduce your profit margin.
 Amazon has total control of the final price which may ultimately not be favorable.

 When it comes to getting paid, you can get paid almost immediately (two weeks maximum) with Amazon Seller Central.